DonatJR/ita_ws20/README.md

 * Extracting the data, creating ground truth labels and then clustering.
 In this case, you must follow all three steps listed bellow.

-NOTE: If you choose to follow all three steps, you should change the `input_path` parameter with the name of the newly created `json` in step one in the `yaml` configs used for step two and three.
+NOTE: If you choose to follow all three steps, you should change the `input_path` parameter with the name of the newly created `json` in step one in the `yaml` config used for step two. `input_path` should also be changed with the name of the newly created `json` in step two in the `yaml` used for step three.

-* Clustering with the existing data
+* Clustering with the existing data.
 In this case, you should jump to step three.

 ### Step one (data extraction):